 All requirements for the M. Div. must be completed within five years from the date of first registration.
 If work has not been completed within this period, a candidate may apply to the Faculty for readmission.
-If a student returns after an absence of more than two years, his requirements will be those current when he returns.
+If a student returns after an absence of more than two years, the requirements will be those current at the time of return.

-A student transferring from another accredited seminary must complete at least his or her last 30 semester credits at the Center.
+A student transferring from another accredited seminary must complete at least the last 30 semester credits at the Center.